 Don’t forget about your light fixtures

 Likewise, it’s important to give extreme consideration to the placement of your light fixtures.
 Your fixtures should be placed in areas that will provide optimal levels of light coverage to your vehicle that is being painted.
 Understandably, this is vital for bodyshops.
 Also, you’d want to make sure that you choose the right light fixture for the job.
 We recommend going for corner lights, as opposed to wall lights and ceiling lights.
 Corner lights themselves are so much easier to install and because they any be set up in any 90-degree corner, they offer high-quality all-around lighting for your vehicle.

 Types of spray booth light bulbs

 Good lighting starts with a good light bulb.
 So, when it comes to choosing the right type of light bulb for your spray booth – don’t undervalue this!
 Let’s have a quick run-through of the light bulbs that you can use.

-LED lights are a brilliant choice for your body shop booth.
+LED lights are a brilliant choice for your body shop booth and bodyshop environment.
 Not only are they beneficial for the environment due to their energy efficiency, but they also offer fantastic directional light emission.
 As well as this, an LED paint booth light has a fairly long lifespan, saving you time and money in the long run.